exoplatform/exo-documentation/docs/Administration.rst

 Select the Memberships tab.
 Here, you can manage user roles in a specific group.

-By default, 9 membership types are available in PRODUCT including Member, Author, Editor, Manager, Redactor, Validator, Webdesigner, Publisher and \*.
+By default, 9 membership types are available in eXo Platform including Member, Author, Editor, Manager, Redactor, Validator, Webdesigner, Publisher and \*.